An Easy DIY File Cabinet Makeover for a Home Office

 In order to change a perfectly good piece of furniture, I have to be pretty inspired by something.

+Previously, we had perfectly good 4″ house numbers above the door.
 But they were small and actually a little difficult to read from the street.

 Now to do the same for my file cabinets…with house numbers turned into drawer pulls!

-A File Cabinet Makeover in 3 Easy Steps
+A DIY File Cabinet Makeover